 Best Hotel in Western Isles: Hotel Hebrides

 We’ve already mentioned Inverness – but the Scottish Highlands is a massive region with so much more to offer than its largest city!
-The Cairngorms Region in particular is home to some great adventure activities – from Landmark Adventure Park for families to challenging mountain trails for experienced hikers.
+The Cairngorms Region, as an awesome example of Scottish national parks, is home to some great adventure activities – from Landmark Adventure Park for families to challenging mountain trails for experienced hikers.

 The West Highlands also has some mesmerising attractions – including the gorgeous Glencoe with some of the best views in Scotland.
 Ben Nevis is nearby, and is the tallest mountain in the UK.
 The West Highland Way connects the Highlands with Loch Lomond and Glasgow, and is a must for those wanting to indulge in a major hiking expedition.